 (Date of statement – October 2017)

-You'll get the best possible experience if you use one of the following combinations:
+You'll get the best possible and safest experience if you use the latest version of:

-If your computer doesn't match the suggested combinations, you may still be able to use our secure online service, but some of the features may not work as expected.
+If your computer does not have one of these web browsers, you may still be able to use our secure online service, but some of the features may not work as expected.

-We do not support beta versions of browsers.
+We do not support beta versions of web browsers.

 Modern browsers let you change the way you view and use websites.
 You can alter the text size, fonts, colour contrast, keyboard shortcuts, mouse pointer size/speed, and formatting.